 Be clued up

 There are a few other things you can do as well, volunteering, courses and generally keeping up to date with the world of fundraising can keep you a cut above the rest and help you land that job.
-The most recognised fundraising courses are provided by none other than the IOF, take a look here for what they offer, you might want to consider becoming a member.
-Volunteering is great way to show your dedication to the sector, and even to the type of charity you want to work for, check out all our volunteer roles here.
-The IOF, NCVO and CharityJob are a great way of keeping up with the sector.
+The most recognised fundraising courses are provided by none other than the IoF, take a look here for what they offer, you might want to consider becoming a member.
+Volunteering is great way to show your dedication to the sector, and even to the type of charity you want to work for, check out all our volunteer roles.
+The IoF, NCVO and CharityJob are a great way of keeping up with the sector.